zerothi/dtumathtools/DEPLOY.md

   * 1 for the spring semester
   * 2 for the autumn semester

-  This will clarify to students what we relase etc.
+  This will clarify to students what we release etc.
   Sadly, pypi does not allow letters in the version numbers released.
 Hence this number convention.